ArmineKhanan/Stock_Analysis/README.md

 # Stock Analysis
 UC Berkeley BootCamp challenge 2 (VBA)
 ## Overview of Project
-Steve's parents are passionate about green energy, and are eager to invest all their money into DAQO New Energy Corporation.
-Yet, they decided to first seek advice from Steve, who's just graduated with his finance degree.
-The letter, inhis turn applied to us for assistance in analysis.
+Steve's parents are passionate about green energy and are eager to invest all their money into DAQO New Energy Corporation.
+Yet, they decided to seek advice from Steve, who graduated with his finance degree not long ago.
+The letter, in his turn, applied to us for assistance in analysis.
 We solved the problem using an extension to Excel, built to automate tasks: Visual Basic for Applications, usually referred to as VBA.

 Steve is happy.
-Though, to do a little more research for his parents, Steve wants to expand the dataset to include the entire stock market over the last few years.
-Although our code works well for a dozen stocks, it might take a long time to execute for thousands of stocks.
+But to do a little more research for his parents, Steve wants to expand the dataset to include the entire stock market over the last few years.
+Although our code works well for a dozen stocks, it might take a long time to execute for thousands of them.

-In this challenge, we’ll edit, or refactor, our initial solution code.
-Afterwards, we’ll determine whether refactoring our code successfully made the VBA script run faster.
+In this challenge, we will edit and refactor our initial solution code.
+Afterward, we plan to determine whether refactoring our code made the VBA script run faster.

 ## Overview of Project
 Our purpose is to refactor the code successfully and make the VBA script run faster.
 In search of an effective scenario where we can go through all the data one time we came to the conclusion to get rid of the nested loop.